-As described above, bonds of an issue not exceeding \$1 million may be sold at private (negotiated) sale as provided in Section 63.00 of the LFL, without limitation as to rate of interest, provided, however, that the total amount of bonds which may be sold at private sale in any fiscal year of a municipality or school district may not exceed \$1 million.
-This permits any municipality or school district to place such bonds privately, or informally solicit bids locally without any of the formal notice requirements described above for competitive sales of bonds.
+As described above, bonds of an issue not exceeding \$1 million may be sold at private (negotiated) sale as provided in Section 63.00 of the LFL, without limitation as to rate of interest, provided, however, that the total amount of bonds which may be sold at private sale in any fiscal year of a municipality may not exceed \$1 million.
+This permits any municipality to place such bonds privately, or informally solicit bids locally without any of the formal notice requirements described above for competitive sales of bonds.